 -

-Weight (so you know whether stair carry is realistic)
+Weight, so you know whether stair carry is realistic

 -

-Whether legs/arms are removable
+Whether legs or arms are removable

 Match Dimensions to How You Sit and Who Uses the Sofa